Explore the influence of one of art’s most infamous and revolutionary figures

 ‘Beyond Caravaggio’ is the first major exhibition in the UK to explore the influence of Caravaggio on the art of his contemporaries and followers.

 After the unveiling of Caravaggio’s first public commission in 1600, artists from across Europe flocked to Rome to see his work.
 Seduced by the pictorial and narrative power of his paintings, many went on to imitate their naturalism and dramatic lighting effects.

-Bringing together exceptional works by Caravaggio and the Italian, French, Flemish, and Dutch artists he inspired, ‘Beyond Caravaggio’ examines the international artistic phenomenon known as Caravaggism.
+Bringing together exceptional works by Caravaggio and the Italian, French, Flemish, Dutch, and Spanish artists he inspired, ‘Beyond Caravaggio’ examines the international artistic phenomenon known as Caravaggism.